koki/short/docs/index.md

 Manageable Kubernetes manifests through composable, reusable syntax

 ## Motivation
 The description format for Kubernetes manifests, as it stands today, is verbose and unintuitive.
-It has anecdotally been
+Anecdotally, it has been

- - Time consuming to use it to create Kubernetes resources
+ - Time consuming to write
- - Error prone to get it right the first time
+ - Error-prone, hard to get right without referring to documentation
- - Requires constant referral to documentation
- - Difficult to maintain, read or reuse
+ - Difficult to maintain, read, and reuse

-For eg. In order to create a simple nginx pod that runs on any host in region `us-east1` or `us-east2`, here is the Kubernetes native syntax:
+e.g. In order to create a simple nginx pod that runs on any host in region `us-east1` or `us-east2`, here is the Kubernetes native syntax:

 ```yaml
 apiVersion: v1